Auchan

 Auchan ([oʃɑ̃]) is a French multinational retail group headquartered in Croix, France.
 It was founded in 1961 by Gérard Mulliez and is owned by the Mulliez family, who has 95% stake in the company.

 With 354,851 employees, of which 261,000 have 5% stake in the company, it is the 35th largest employer in the world.

+The company operates under the name Auchan in France, Luxembourg, Poland, Romania, Portugal, Senegal, Ivory Coast, as Alcampo in Spain, as Aшан (Ashan) in Russia, Ukraine and Tajikistan.
+The company has also set up operations as Auchan in Italy, China and Taiwan.